Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 Why is My Baby So Fussy at Night?

-Babies older than newborns often cry at night for the same reasons as during the day.
-It’s normal for a baby to be fussy at night but not during the day.
+A baby older than a newborn won’t stop crying at night often for the same reasons as why they are fussy during the day.
+However, it’s normal for a baby to be more fussy at night than during the day.

-• They’re Hungry: Nighttime feedings often continue until between 5 and 9 months of age, and sometimes even later.
+• They’re Hungry: It’s common to have a fussy baby at night because newborns often eat around the clock.
+Nighttime feedings often continue until between 5 and 9 months of age, and sometimes even later.
 Always check with your pediatrician before you night wean.

-• They’re Overtired: Sometimes babies or toddlers cry at night because they’re overtired.
+• They’re Overtired: Have a baby screaming at night?
+Sometimes babies or toddlers cry at night because they’re overtired.
 Overtiredness occurs when your baby stays up past their wake window.
 Staying awake past their wake window sends conflicting signals that are confusing and frustrating to your baby.
 That’s why it’s always important to watch your baby’s sleepy cues and wake windows.

 • Note: 100.4°F and above is technically a fever in a baby, but there are some age considerations.
 Call your pediatrician or healthcare provider if your baby is 2-month-old or younger is crying at night with a temperature is 100.4°F or above, 3- to- 6-months old is crying at night with a temperature is 101°F or above, or 6-months-old or older is crying at night with a temperature of 103°F or above.

-If your baby is crying for a long time and/or is sobbing inconsolably, you should always check on them.
+If your baby is crying at night for a long time and/or is sobbing inconsolably, you should check on them.

 Reasons your baby may cry at night:

-until around 18 months.
+Separation Anxiety: Separation anxiety in babies can start around 6 months and recur periodically until around 18 months.
 Rest assured separation anxiety in your baby is healthy and normal – in fact, it’s welcomed: separation anxiety in babies shows that your baby understands object permanence.
 In other words, they understand that people and objects exist even when they can’t see them.
-When they have this realization, they may wake up, not see you, and become a bit uncertain.
+When they have this realization, they may wake up, not see you, and become a bit uncertain – which can lead to your baby screaming at night.

 Sleep Regressions: Baby sleep regressions occur periodically as your baby grows over the first two years.
-They always coincide with developmental milestones, such as learning to roll over or a growth spurt.
+They always coincide with developmental milestones, such as learning to roll over or a growth spurt and can be a reason for a baby crying at night.
 For that reason, sleep regressions can be seen as “sleep progressions”.

 Because They Are Babies: The phrase “sleeping like a baby” conjures visions of peaceful quietude.
 The truth is, babies are very noisy when they sleep: they whimper, cough, snort, and sometimes cry in their sleep – and there’s no real reason at all.
-It’s simply a baby making noises.
-Night crying therefore does not necessarily mean your baby is upset or in pain.
+It’s not necessarily a baby crying at night for no reason, but simply a baby making noises.
+Night crying does not necessarily mean your seemingly fussy baby is upset or in pain.
 It may just be random.

-For these reasons, we suggest you wait a second if you hear their baby cry at night.
-You’d be surprised how often a “crying baby” will self-soothe themselves back to sleep.
+For these reasons, we suggest you wait a second if you hear your baby crying at night.
+You’d be surprised how often a “crying baby” will quickly fall back to sleep.
 Checking on every sound will likely wake your baby, disrupting their sleep.

 Why toddlers cry in their sleep